Looking for Alternative Protein Sources?

-- Dice a couple bananas into coin-sized pieces and freeze; blend the banana coins on a high-speed until they reach a creamy consistency.
+- Dice a couple of bananas into coin-sized pieces and freeze; blend the banana coins at a high speed until they reach a creamy consistency.
 Add almond milk and a splash of pure vanilla extract for a cool and satisfying breakfast treat on a warm day.

 Solve time issues with these quick and easy suggestions: